Namoi River and Woolshed Reserve

 On the northern boundary of the town, the Namoi River flows westward on its way to link into the major river systems of the Barwon, Darling and Murray.

-Passive recreational areas plus sporting fields have been established along a stretch of land adjacent to the river.
+Recreational areas and sporting fields have been established along a stretch of land adjacent to the river.

 The Woolshed Reserve has a picnic shelter, wood barbecue, picnic tables and some playground equipment.